pytoolbelt/whoiam/README.md

 - Supports multiple AWS accounts

 ## Documentation
-For more information, please refer to the [documentation](https://pytoolbelt.github.io/whoiam/).
+For more information and usage examples, please refer to the [documentation](https://pytoolbelt.github.io/whoiam/).

 ## Installation